kaihendry/dabase.com/content/blog/Slack-survival-tips.md

 ## Prioritise by Stars

-If you are working across teams, **star something if you need to do something with it**.
+If you are working across teams, **star the channel if you need to do something with it**.
 That way you'll get a clean side bar.

 ## Use the reminder function to remind yourself to respond